Sydney Barber Josiah Skertchly: Societies

 Skertchly became a member of the Geological Society, London, in 1871, and of the Royal Anthropological Institute in 1880.
 He was president of the Royal Society of Queensland in 1898.
 He founded and was the first president of the Field Naturalists' Club in 1906.
 He was examining board president of the Queensland Institute of Ophthalmic Opticians from 1910 to 1925, and president of the Child Study Association of Queensland.

 Family and later life

 Skertchly married Rachel Ellen Kemp on 26 June 1871 in London, and they travelled around France and Italy together.
 She illustrated Colouration in Animals and Plants (1886) for him.
-They had three children.
-A daughter, Ruby, who married Edward James Cooper of 'Birribon', Carrara near Nerang, Queensland in Australia and two sons, Harold Brandon and Ethelbert Forbes.
-Both sons died during military service.
+They had a daughter, Ruby, who married Edward James Cooper of 'Birribon', Carrara near Nerang, Queensland in Australia, and at least three sons.
+The aforesaid Cyril Edwin Kemp died aged 7, while Harold Brandon and Ethelbert Forbes each died during military service.
 The Skertchlys retired to Nerang near their daughter and her family.
 Rachel Skertchly died in 1919 and Professor Skertchly died on 2 February 1926 in Molendinar, Queensland.
 Both are buried in Nerang cemetery.